pingcap/docs/tidb-lightning/tidb-lightning-configuration.md

 strategy = ""
 # When `strategy` is "replace" or "ignore", this parameter controls the upper limit of the conflicting data.
 You can set it only when `strategy` is "replace" or "ignore".
 The default value is 9223372036854775807, which means that almost all errors are tolerated.
 # threshold = 9223372036854775807
-# Controls the maximum number of rows in the `conflict_record` table.
+# Controls the maximum number of rows in the `conflict_records` table.
 The default value is 100.
 # max-record-rows = 100

 [tikv-importer]